yousafkhamza/ops-doc/k8s.md

     - **Cluster Logs**: Kubernetes integrates with centralized logging systems like **ELK (Elasticsearch, Logstash, Kibana)** or **Fluentd** to aggregate and analyze logs from multiple Pods.

 ---

-These questions provide a strong foundation for understanding Kubernetes basics, covering the main resources, configuration, storage, networking, and cluster management essentials.